Posted in Blogging Marin on Monday, January 15, 2018 by MCVB Staff

 Mountain Home Inn

 The Mountain Home Inn in Mill Valley is part of a collection of properties branded as “romantic places.”
 So it would make perfect sense to partake of a romantic dinner at an official romantic place.
 The menu dishes up soups, salads and entrees, and the property gives you a taste of the breathtaking scenery at two parks: Muir Woods and Mount Tamalpais.
-The restaurant is open for dinner 5:30 p.m. to 8:30 p.m.
+The restaurant is open for dinner from 5:30 p.m. to 8:30 p.m.
 Wednesday through Sunday.

 Sustainable California cuisine is the hallmark of Nick’s Cove Restaurant and Oyster Bar in Marshall.
 As the name of the lodge-style eatery suggests, you’ll find an abundance of seafood at Nick’s Cove, including crab, salmon, scallops and, of course, oysters; you might want to sample the restaurant’s famed crab mac and cheese.
 Another delicious aspect of Nick’s Cove is the location—it sits along the coast just north of the Point Reyes National Seashore, affording spectacular views.